vickmuir/Backup/configure-bmr-backup-windows.md

 3. Select the server where the files to be backed up are located.
 Click the expansion arrow to reveal the WebCC link.
 4. Click **WebCC** to start the portal client in your browser.

-   If WebCC doesn't start, you might have a problem with your VPN connection.
+   If Cloud Backup Portal doesn't start, you might have a problem with your VPN connection.
 You might also see a message that says that the form you’re sending isn’t secure.
 It is expected - proceed by sending the form.
    {:tip}

 ## Configuring a BMR backup job